defold/doc/docs/en/manuals/flash.md

 In Defold, all game objects and components are referred to via an address.
 In most cases only a simple name, or a shorthand is sufficient.
 For example:

-- `.` addresses the current game object.
+- `"."` addresses the current game object.
-- `#` addresses the current component (the script).
+- `"#"` addresses the current component (the script).
-- `logo` addresses the game object with the id "logo".
+- `"logo"` addresses the game object with the id "logo".
-- `#script` addresses the component with id "script" in the current game object.
+- `"#script"` addresses the component with id "script" in the current game object.
-- `logo#script` addresses the component with id "script" in the game object with id "logo".
+- `"logo#script"` addresses the component with id "script" in the game object with id "logo".

 The address of manually placed game objects is determined by the *Id* property assigned (see bottom right of screenshot).
 The id has to be unique for the current collection file you are working in.
 The editor automatically sets an id for you but you can change it for each game object instance that you create.